depado/quokka/README.md

 # Usage

-Projectmpl supports various provider to download the templates.
+quokka supports various provider to download the templates.
 It supports `git`, downloading an archive (`.zip`/`.tar.gz`/`.tar.xz`/...) from internet, or using a local directory.